 - site or mooring fees if your main home is a caravan, relocatable home or boat

 The amount of Rent Assistance will depend on how much rent you pay.

-You don’t need to apply, your eligibility will be automatically assessed when you claim one of the relevant payments.
+You don’t need to apply for Rent Assistance, your eligibility will be automatically assessed when you claim one of the relevant payments.